The Norwegian Mapping Authority – Kartverket

 - Property unit number = Bruksnummer (bnr)

 Items 1 and 2 are the ones that you will come across most often – particularly in rural areas.

-When the current number system was introduced in the early 1800s, each farm within each kommune were given its own main number (gårdsnummer) – starting with 1.
-In addition it was given a sub-number (bruksnummer) also starting with 1.
+When the current number system was introduced in the early 1800s, each farm within each kommune was given its own main number (gårdsnummer) – starting with 1.
+In addition, it was assigned a sub-number (bruksnummer) also starting with 1.
 Gårdsnummer 1, bruksnummer 1.